ylitormatech/javapatterns/README.md

 * The grammar is simple.
 * Efficiency is not important.
 * Decoupling grammar from underlying expressions is desired.

+## Memento Design Pattern

+#### Purpose
+Allows for capturing and externalizing an object’s internal state so that it can be restored later, all without violating encapsulation.

+#### Usage

+* The internal state of an object must be saved and restored at a later time.
+* Internal state cannot be exposed by interfaces without exposing implementation.
+* Encapsulation boundaries must be preserved.

 ## Composite Design Pattern